R v Brydges: Background

 William Brydges was arrested in Manitoba in relation to a murder in Edmonton.
-Upon arriving at the police station Brydges was informed of his right to retain and instruct counsel and gave him the opportunity to contact a lawyer.
-He was put in an interview room and again was given another chance to contact a lawyer.
+Upon arriving at the police station, Brydges was informed of his right to retain and instruct counsel and gave him the opportunity to contact a lawyer.
+He was put in an interview room, and again was given another chance to contact a lawyer.
 Brydges asked one of the officers if Manitoba had a Legal Aid service.
 The officer said that he imagined so, to which Brydges replied "won't be able to afford anyone, hey?
 That's the main thing."
 The officer asked Brydges if he had a reason to contact a lawyer.
 Brydges replied "Not right now, no".
-After some time in interrogation the accused asked for a Legal Aid lawyer.
-Once he got in touch with one he was advised not to say anything.
+After some time in interrogation, the accused asked for a Legal Aid lawyer.
+When he got in touch with one, he was advised not to say anything.

 At trial, the judge found that Brydges had made a request for a lawyer at the beginning of the questioning, and that the police did not adequately help Brydges in contacting a lawyer when he first asked about Legal Aid.
 Thus, it was held that the police violated Brydges' right to counsel under section 10(b) of the Charter, and that the statements he made in the interrogation should be excluded under section 24(2).

 On appeal, the Court set aside the verdict and ordered a new trial.

 The issue before the Supreme Court was whether there was a violation of section 10(b).